madbomb122/BlackViperScript/README.md

 **A:** Try using wordpad or what I recommend, Notepad++ https://notepad-plus-plus.org/

 **Q:** Can I run the script safely? <br />
-**A:** The script itself is safe, but changes to services may cause problems
+**A:** The script itself is safe, but changes to services may cause problems.

 **Q:** Can I run the script repeatedly? <br />
 **A:** Yes, with same or different settings. (same setting will do nothing but do some display)